jalajcodes/task-trek/README.md

 ## Thing I would have done if I had more time

 - Save the sort/filter/search state in url, so that when user refreshes the page, the state is not lost and the url can be shared with others.
-- Added more test cases.
+- Added test cases for frontend and backend using react-testing-library and jest.
 - Improve the UI of the app.
 - Think of a better UX for the todo list feature.